focus-editor/focus/LOG.md

 - Support "Open file in" in the context menu on Windows?

 # DONE
++ BUG: viewport no longer moves right when typing off the edge of it
 + Make sure the logger writes to logs in the session folder (buffered)
     + Make a custom logger which writes to files in the session
     + When DEBUG=true, log also to the standard output/error